 The law relating to co-habitees is complex not least as disputes fall within the jurisdiction of the civil court (as opposed to the family court), an arena where costs can be high and the penalties for losing parties can be even higher.

 Contrary to popular belief cohabiting couples do not have the same rights as married couples, regardless of the length of the relationship.
-In some cases couples may record their respective shares in property by way of a Deed of Trust.
-Yet, even this can be a double edged sword as while it may protect the share stated in the Deed it will not extend the share in the absence of further evidence.
+In some cases, couples may record their respective shares in a property by way of a Deed of Trust.
+Yet, even this can be a double-edged sword as while it may protect the share stated in the Deed it will not extend the share in the absence of further evidence.